-The Aboriginal Families as Teachers (AFaT) program aims to support Aboriginal and Torres Strait Islander families empowering them with skills and resources to support their children’s learning development.
+The Aboriginal Families as Teachers (AFaT) program providers work side by side with Aboriginal and Torres Strait Islander families empowering them with skills and resources to support their children’s learning development.

 The expansion of the Aboriginal Families as Teachers program is an initial implementation initiative of the First Steps Aboriginal Children’s Education Strategy.
 Support for Aboriginal and Torres Strait Islander families to participate in early childhood education, particularly with support from Aboriginal community-controlled organisations, also reflects targets of the Closing the Gap agreement.

 Read a review by the Cultural & Indigenous Research Centre supporting the expansion of Aboriginal Families as Teachers.